mmacpherson/tenforty/README.md

 `evaluate_returns` evaluates all combinations of inputs subtended by the provided values and collects the results into a dataframe.

-The inputs to either function are "guarded" by a pydantic model, so you'll get an informative message about why your input was invalid if it was, along with a list of the valid options.
-(And if you're using a modern editor, you'll get nice autocomplete on the valid options.)
+The inputs to either function are validated, and if for example a filing status is misspelled, you'll get an informative error message along with a list of the valid options.

 Here are all arguments available for those two functions: